Aprea333/RayTracing_GEM/README.md

 This library uses some external libraries.
 The user should not worry as .NET automatically imports them with the repository download.
 The libraries are:
 - [CommandLineParser](https://github.com/commandlineparser/commandline) to build the Command Line Interface
 - [ShellProgressBar](https://www.nuget.org/packages/ShellProgressBar/) to show a progress bar during while rendering
-- [ImageSharp](https://www.nuget.org/packages/SixLabors.ImageSharp/2.1.1) to converta pfm image into an LDR image
+- [ImageSharp](https://www.nuget.org/packages/SixLabors.ImageSharp/2.1.1) to convert a pfm image into an LDR image

 This library is available for Windows, Linux and MacOS systems.